haydengunraj/COVIDNet-CT/README.md

 * linda.wang513@gmail.com
 * jamesrenhoulee@gmail.com

-If you find our work useful, you can cite our paper using:
+If you find our work useful for your research, please cite:

 ```
 @article{Gunraj2020,